POSH at Workplace: Meaning, Steps & Employer Responsibilities

 What steps employers need to take as per POSH Act in India?

-As per the POSH Act in India, employers are required to take several steps to prevent sexual harassment and to address any incidents that may occur.
+As per the POSH Act in India, employers are required to take several steps to implement posh act and thus prevent sexual harassment and to address any incidents that may occur.
 These steps include:

 1. Developing and implementing a written policy on sexual harassment that includes a definition of sexual harassment, the employer's stance on sexual harassment, and the process for reporting and addressing incidents of sexual harassment.